 Drinking Green Tea: Side-Effects Worth Noting

 Overall, the health benefits of green tea are promising, and even though researchers believe there is so much more to study further, the proven effects have been promising enough to keep users drinking.

-Drinking green tea does have some side-effects worth noting, especially these two mentioned here.
+However, there are some potential green tea elixir side effects worth noting, especially these four mentioned here.

 - Caffeine Sensitivity – Green tea does contain a certain level of caffeine, a level that will vary by brand and distributor.
 Those sensitive to caffeine will want to drink with caution.